 There will be 2 separate pieces of coursework each worth 15% of the module mark.
-These assignments will focus on both analytical and numerical descriptions of rocket ballistics, performance and flight.
+These assignments will focus on numerical descriptions of rocket ballistics, performance and flight.

-Moderation approach to main assessment: Universal double-blind marking
+Moderation approach to main assessment: Universal Double Blind Marking of the whole cohort Assessment Feedback: